 If you and your doctor are considering the Prosigna assay, talk to your insurance company to find out if it’s covered.

 NanoString, the company that makes the Prosigna assay, offers the Prosigna Patient Support Program to help with insurance and payment issues.
 If you don’t have insurance or your insurance company doesn’t cover the Prosigna assay, NanoString may be able to help.
+Call 1-855-4-PROSIGNA to speak to a program counselor.

 Other genomic tests